To our Square community:

 This time is as unpredictable for your staff as it is for you.
 To ensure your staff stays healthy, make sure they stay home if they are sick, frequently wash their hands, and keep contact with one another and customers to a minimum.
 Make sure your paid time off and sick leave policies are compliant with local labor laws as laws may have changed in response to the virus.
 Stay up to date with regulatory updates in your state that could affect the way you pay your team.
 Additionally, you can update your payroll settings to accommodate your current operations.

 Get set up

-If you only have a product to sell or don’t need a whole online store, you can use Square Online Checkout to create shareable links.
+If you only have a single product to sell or don’t need a whole online store, you can use Square Online Checkout to create shareable purchase links.
 Give whatever you’re selling a name and price, create the link, and then add it to your website, blog, email, texts, or social posts.

 Even without an online store, you can take payments remotely.
 You can use invoices to request and collect online payments for goods and services — no matter where you are.
 Customers can pay invoices from their mobile phone or computer with their debit or credit cards.

 Another option for collecting payments and making sales online is a virtual terminal, which turns your computer into a point-of-sale and allows you to key-in and charge credit and debit cards from your web browser.
 You can also use a virtual terminal to schedule recurring quick-charge or itemized sales for repeat customers.

 You can set up a free ordering page to sell digital gift cards.
 The page allows customers to purchase eGift Cards online and send them to a recipient of their choice (or themselves) via email. eGift Cards can be redeemed in-store and on Square Online Store.